theadev67/WeBWorK-GPT/README.md

 # WeBWorK-GPT

-A Chrome extension that provides AI-generated assistance for WeBWorK problems at UBC.
+A Chrome extension that provides AI-generated assistance for WeBWorK problems.
 It offers progressive hints, step-by-step solutions, and an interactive math chat window.

+> **Note**: Currently only support UBC's WeBWorK instance (Pull requests welcomed).

 ## Features